Steve " Goldie" Goldstein is a sports broadcasting veteran in South Florida.

 He currently resides in Sunrise, Florida.

-Bill Lindsay enters his third season as Radio Color Analyst for the Florida Panthers.
+Bill Lindsay enters his fourth season as Radio Color Analyst for the Florida Panthers.
 He previously spent six seasons as the team's television analyst on FOX Sports Florida, after spending the previous two years serving as the club's radio color commentator.